Tips for a Better New Employee Orientation

 The Ideal Orientation for Your New Hires

-Dr. John Sullivan, head of the Human Resource Management Program at San Francisco State University, concludes that several elements contribute to a world-class new employee orientation program.
+Dr. John Sullivan, Professor of Management at San Francisco State University and prolific writer, speaker, and consultant, concludes that several elements contribute to a world-class new employee orientation program.
 The best new employee orientation:

 - Targets goals and meets them,